Schönbrunn Palace Tickets & Tours

 • With over 1,400 rooms, two grand central galleries, and expansive gardens, a Schönbrunn Palace guided tour helps you make sense of it all, bringing the gilded interiors to life and giving you a deeper understanding of the Habsburgs’ art, power, and legacy.
 Your guide also ensures you stay on track and don’t get lost in the palace’s vast layout.

-• Avoid daytime crowds altogether by booking an evening Mozart and Strauss concert at the historic Orangery, where Mozart once performed.
+• Attend a Mozart and Strauss concert in the historic Orangery, once the imperial setting for Habsburg court celebrations and where Mozart himself performed.
 For a truly exclusive experience, choose the after-hours tour for rare access to the Imperial Rooms after the palace has closed to the public.

 • Make a day of it with the Schönbrunn Palace and Zoo combo.
 Just 10 minutes apart, you can explore imperial staterooms and gardens in the morning, then head to the zoo in the afternoon to see giant pandas, polar bears, and over 700 other animal species, all with one ticket that costs less than booking separately.